junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Introduced in House
 - 2021-12-08 — Introduced in House
 - 2021-12-08 — Referred to the House Committee on Natural Resources.
+- 2021-12-16 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2022-04-27 — Subcommittee Hearings Held.
+- 2022-06-15 — Committee Consideration and Mark-up Session Held.
+- 2022-06-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 24 - 18.
+- 2022-06-15 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2022-12-07 — Placed on the Union Calendar, Calendar No. 431.
+- 2022-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-598.
+- 2022-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-598.